E-Team Program Guidelines

 The E-Team Program is a competitive process which consists of 3 stages.
 To enter the E-Team Program, all teams must apply first for Stage 1.
 In rare cases, reviewers may fast-track eligible teams directly to Stage 2.
 Acceptance into Stage 1 does not guarantee acceptance into subsequent stages.

-VentureLab 1 is a 3-day workshop designed to help teams accelerate their projects by creating an action plan to develop, align, and position the technical and commercial aspects of their innovations.
-The workshop will also better position teams for the Stage 2 application process.
+The workshop will better position teams for the Stage 2 application process.
 Full participation is required in order to receive Stage 1 grant funds.
 NCIIA does not allow overhead to be taken out of E-Team program grant awards.

-After attending the VentureLab 1 workshop, Stage 1 E-Teams may apply for Stage 2.
-E-Teams accepted into Stage 2 will receive up to $20,000 in additional grant funding and will be required to attend a VentureLab 2 workshop.
-VentureLab 2 will helps teams further refine their business strategy and focuses specifically on operationalizing each aspect of their plan.
+After attending the Stage 1 workshop, Stage 1 E-Teams may apply for Stage 2.
+E-Teams accepted into Stage 2 will receive up to $20,000 in additional grant funding and will be required to attend a Stage 2 workshop.

-Following the VentureLab 2 workshop, E-Teams will receive tactical coaching from NCIIA to guide them towards successful validation of their business model and completion of key milestones.
-Teams will be grouped by area of focus and will be required to participate in 6 coaching sessions via conference call.
-Access to relevant contacts in the NCIIA network may be provided during the VentureLab workshop and during coaching sessions.
-Full participation in the VentureLab 2 workshop and regular participation in 6 scheduled coaching sessions is a required component of Stage 2 funding.
+Following the Stage 2 workshop, E-Teams will receive tactical coaching from NCIIA to guide them towards successful validation of their business model and completion of key milestones.
+Teams will be grouped by technology sector and will be required to participate in 6 coaching sessions via conference call.
+Full participation in the Stage 2 workshop and regular participation in 6 scheduled coaching sessions is a required component of Stage 2 funding.

 Note: Stage 1 E-Teams can click HERE for specific guidelines for submitting Stage 2 applications.